juliaguida/oystercard/pills/gems.md

 ## What a gem looks like inside

 A gem is simply a set of Ruby classes that you require in your code just like any other Ruby code.
-You may take a look at [twilio-ruby source code on github](https://github.com/twilio/twilio-ruby).
+You may take a look at [`twilio-ruby` source code on Github](https://github.com/twilio/twilio-ruby).

 When you do